BRISKbaby/python_container_example/README.md

 `docker stop python-app`

 ## To remove the container
-This is required if you want to run the container app again?
+This is required if you want to run the container app again